vignettes/visStatistics.Rmd

 both graphically and using the

-for the null hypothesis of normally distributed residuals from both
+hypothesis of normally distributed residuals from both tests are smaller

 conf.int